-Technology needs are consistently emerging as businesses pivot to the changes in market conditions and customer and employee needs.
-The COVID-19 pandemic is an indicator of how companies are leveraging technology to survive, thrive, and adjust strategies in response to the ever-evolving circumstances.
-Examples of these needs are in contactless deliveries, seamless payment solutions, and even Virtual Private Networks (VPNs) to support remote work and protect company data.
+Technology needs are consistently emerging as businesses pivot to ever-changing market conditions and customer and employee needs.
+The COVID-19 pandemic was an indicator of how companies leveraged technology to survive, thrive, and adjust strategies.
+Examples of these needs were evidenced in contactless deliveries, seamless payment solutions, and even Virtual Private Networks (VPNs) to support remote work and protect company data.

-Never have we been more dependent on technology than in the face of the global pandemic.
-To harness new technologies to their full effect, businesses will need to retool their corporate structures and their approaches to work.
-For example, approximately 40% of organizations make significant investments in AI and still do not report business gains from AI .
+Never were we more dependent on technology than in the face of the global pandemic.
+To harness new technologies to their full effect, businesses needed to retool their corporate structures and their approaches to work.
+For example, approximately 40% of organizations make significant investments in AI and still do not report business gains from AI.1

 Technology advancement alone isn’t the solution to value creation.
-Desired technology skills amongst the workforce become more complex every year, and this year has been exceptionally challenging.
+Desired technology skills amongst the workforce become more complex every year.
 As digital channels become the primary customer-engagement model, technology advancement and new business needs arise, creating the need for new skills as a primary driver of productivity.
 However, as technology continues to advance, industries are left struggling to reskill and quickly adapt to the ever-changing environment.

 There is a decision to be made when choosing whether to acquire new talent or to invest in reskilling the existing talent to meet the demands of these technology advances.
 Companies like Amazon have made the decision to invest internally.
 According to the World Economic Forum, the average cost of hiring a new worker in the U.S. is $4,425.2 This, coupled with the months of lost productivity as the employee onboards suggests that acquiring talent can be more costly than reskilling talent.
 However, reskilling takes agility in an organization to be successful.
 It requires the ability to make bold moves and the willingness to adapt to something new if the first set of initiatives fail.